-(Gomaa et al., 2014]; Caliando and Voigt, 2015]).
-While most gene circuits are designed to function after they are inserted or embedded into host cells, the interactions between the circuit and the host environment are generally extremely complex and can lead to undesired effects that were not present in the original, isolated circuit (Tan et al., 2009]; Ceroni et al., 2015]; Borkowski et al., 2016]; Ceroni et al., 2018]; Darlington et al., 2018]; Gouda et al., 2019]; Zhang et al., 2021], 2020; Melendez-Alvarez et al., 2021]).
-Understanding the interactions and identifying the circuit topological structures that can withstand the interactions and thrive in the host are thus of fundamental importance, requiring interdisciplinary efforts among systems and synthetic biology, metabolic engineering, nonlinear dynamics and complex systems.
+In biomedical science and engineering, artificially designed gene circuits are anticipated to play an ever-increasing role in disease diagnosis and therapy (Riglar and Silver, 2018; Sedighi et al., 2019; Xia et al., 2019).
+Gene circuits also show great potential in various applications such as microbiome modulation (Foo et al., 2017; Lee et al., 2018) and biological containment (Gomaa et al., 2014; Caliando and Voigt, 2015).
+While most gene circuits are designed to function after they are inserted or embedded into host cells, the interactions between the circuit and the host environment are generally extremely complex and can lead to undesired effects that were not present in the original, isolated circuit (Tan et al., 2009; Ceroni et al., 2015; Borkowski et al., 2016; Ceroni et al., 2018; Darlington et al., 2018a; Darlington et al., 2018b; Kheir Gouda et al., 2019; Zhang et al., 2021; Zhang et al., 2020; Melendez-Alvarez et al., 2021).
+Understanding the interactions and identifying the circuit topological structures that can withstand the interactions and thrive in the host are thus of fundamental importance, requiring interdisciplinary efforts among systems and synthetic biology, metabolic engineering, nonlinear dynamics, and complex systems.

 Typical circuit-host interactions include metabolic burden, cell growth, and resource relocation or competition, among which growth feedback is the most common type of circuit-host interaction between the circuit gene expressions and cell growth.
-More specifically, a synthetic gene circuit embedded in a host cell possesses an intrinsic coupling mechanism: the circuit affects cell growth and the growth in turn modifies the gene expressions in the circuit (Klumpp et al., 2009 C; Klumpp and Hwa, 2014 C; Boo et al., 2019 C; Scott et al., 2010 C) - the so-called growth feedback.
+More specifically, a synthetic gene circuit embedded in a host cell possesses an intrinsic coupling mechanism: the circuit affects cell growth and the growth in turn modifies the gene expressions in the circuit (Klumpp et al., 2009; Klumpp and Hwa, 2014; Boo et al., 2019; Scott et al., 2010; Ray et al., 2016) - the so-called growth feedback.
 Studies have shown that the growth-mediated feedback can endow a synthetic gene circuit with various emergent properties, such as innate growth bistability (Deris et al., 2013).
-For example, a noncooperative positive autoregulation system, when coupled with growth feedback, gains increased effective cooperativity, thereby resulting in bistability (Tan et al., 2009 C; Nevozhay et al., 2012 C).
-In another example, toxin cooperativity can be induced in multiple toxin-antitoxin systems by growth-mediated feedback (Feng et al., 2014 2).
-The number of steady states in one gene circuit also depends on growth feedback and resource availability (McBride and Del Vecchio, 2020 2; Melendez-Alvarez and Tian, 2022 ^{CD}).
-In general, growth feedback acts to hamper the forward engineering of the circuit functions by introducing modes of nonmodularity and reducing the predictability of the circuit components in an in-vivo context.
+For example, a non-cooperative positive autoregulation system, when coupled with growth feedback, gains increased effective cooperativity, thereby resulting in bistability (Tan et al., 2009; Nevozhay et al., 2012).
+In another example, toxin cooperativity can be induced in multiple toxin-antitoxin systems by growthmediated feedback (Feng et al., 2014).
+The number of steady states in one gene circuit also depends on growth feedback and resource availability (McBride and Del Vecchio, 2020; Melendez-Alvarez and Tian, 2022).
+In general, growth feedback acts to hamper the forward engineering of the circuit functions by introducing modes of nonmodularity and reducing the predictability of the circuit components in an in vivo context.
 While various phenomena caused by growth feedback were studied with desirable or undesirable effects on the functions of the gene circuits, a systemic picture is lacking on what effects growth feedback can have on the gene circuits, including failures.